sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day2/index.md

 atmosphere was amazing and it was super fun to be in the middle of the biggest festival of the year in Lisbon.

-{{< figure
-      src="./images/party-in-alfama.jpg"
-      link="./images/party-in-alfama.jpg"
-      target="_blank"
+{{<figure
+  src="images/party-in-alfama.jpg"
   title="The streets in Alfama packed with people celebrating the festival" caption="Nearly every street in Alfama was just as packed and festive."
 >}}

 Each street had a few stands set up selling food or beer (or both).
 There are